Last modified: August 31, 2021

-The Create Support Ticket interface allows you to open a ticket with cPanel’s Technical Support.
-This feature streamlines the ticket creation process, automates SSH authorization, and decreases the time necessary to open a support ticket.
-In addition, it attempts to identify your support ticket requirements and redirects you to the cPanel Customer Portal as necessary.
+The Create Support Ticket interface streamlines the ticket creation process for you and cPanel Technical Support, decreasing the time necessary to open and address a support ticket.
+This feature also automates SSH authorization and redirects you to the cPanel Customer Portal as necessary.

-WHM will transmit your support request directly to cPanel, L.L.C.
+WHM will send your support request directly to cPanel, L.L.C.

 How to create a support ticket

-To access the Support Ticket Wizard, perform the following steps:
+To access the Create Support Ticket interface, perform the following steps:

 - Log in to WHM as the